2011–12 National Premier League

-The 2011–12 National Premier League (also known as the 2011–12 Red Stripe Premier League) is the highest competitive football league in Jamaica.
-It is the 38th edition of the competition.
-The season will begin in August 2011 and will be completed in May 2012.
-The teams will play each other 3 times each then the final 5 games will be played amongst the top 6 and bottom 6; making it a total of 38 games each.
-Tivoli Gardens were the defending champions, having won their fifth Jamaican championship last season.
+The 2011–12 Red Stripe Premier League was the highest competitive football league in Jamaica.
+It was the 38th edition of the competition.
+The season began in August 2011 and was completed in May 2012.
+The teams played each other 3 times each then the final 5 games was played amongst the top 6 and bottom 6; making it a total of 38 games each.
+Tivoli Gardens were the defending champions, having won their fifth Jamaican championship the prior season.

 Teams

 St. George's and Benfica finished 11th and 12th at the end of last season and both were relegated to the Eastern Confederation Super League.

 Taking their places in the league this season are Highgate United, champions of the Eastern Confederation Super League, and Montego Bay United, champions of the Western Confederation Super League, which were the best two clubs in last season's second level promotion playoffs.